Real-World Superheroes Honored during Black History Month

 About The Stay Well Community Health Initiative

-Stay Well events are designed to bring health-related resources to Black communities across the country.
-Stay Well has partnered with local health agencies and community-based organizations in select cities to educate Black communities while working to make vaccine resources more accessible.
-These fairs feature panel discussions with local, trusted Black health care professionals on the continued impact of COVID-19, vaccines and emerging variants.
+Stay Well events were designed to bring health-related resources to Black communities across the country.
+Stay Well partnered with local health agencies and community-based organizations in select cities and educated Black communities while working to make vaccine resources more accessible.
+These fairs featured panel discussions with local, trusted Black health care professionals on the ongoing impact of COVID-19, vaccines and emerging variants.
 For more information, visit staywellhealthub.com.